 Classifying slipper orchids from pictures is possible

 Although some species were very hard to classify, the results show that it is possible for most species to be classified to section level correctly using a picture of a flower.
-Some species need more or better pictures in the train set, but the concept of classifying slipper orchids from a picture of a flower has been proven during this project.
+Some species need more or better pictures in the train set, but the concept of classifying slipper orchids from a picture of a flower has been demonstrated during this project.

-Difference between well classifiable vs hard classifiable sections of slipper orchids
+Differences between well classifiable vs hard classifiable sections of slipper orchids

-The only section of the tested sections that remained hard to classify was the section Barbata.
+The only section of those tested that remained hard to classify was the section Barbata.
 Most of the floral characteristics of this section are shared with the section Paphiopedilum.
 All other tested sections have unique characteristics.
 This might explain why some of the pictures of the section Barbata were classified as Paphiopedilum.

 After adding pictures of this section to the training set the classification improved a little bit.
 Still many pictures were classified as Paphiopedilum.
 This supports the assumption that the shared characteristics make it hard to classify pictures of this section correctly.